Tertiary education in Australia: During World War II (1939-45)

+Post-war (1945-2000)

 After the war, in recognition of the increased demand for teachers for the "baby boom" generation and the importance of higher education in national economic growth, the Commonwealth Government took an increased role in the financing of higher education from the States.
 In 1946 the Australian National University was created by an Act of Federal Parliament as a national research only institution (research and postgraduate research training for national purposes).
 By 1948 there were 32,000 students enrolled, under the impetus of CRTS.

-In 1949 the University of New South Wales was established.
+In 1949, the University of New South Wales was established.

-During the 1950s enrolments increased by 30,000 and participation rates doubled.
+During the 1950s, enrolments increased by 30,000 and participation rates doubled.

-In 1950 the Mills Committee Inquiry into university finances, focusing on short-term rather than long-term issues, resulted in the State Grants (Universities) Act 1951 being enacted (retrospective to 1 July 1950).
+In 1950, the Mills Committee Inquiry into university finances, focusing on short-term rather than long-term issues, resulted in the State Grants (Universities) Act 1951 being enacted (retrospective to 1 July 1950).
 It was a short-term scheme under which the Commonwealth contributed one quarter of the recurrent costs of "State" universities.

-In 1954 the University of New England was established.
+In 1954, the University of New England was established.
 In that year, Robert Menzies established the Committee on Australian Universities.
 The Murray Committee Inquiry of 1957 found that financial stringency was the root cause of the shortcomings across universities: short staffing, poor infrastructure, high failure rates, weak honours and postgraduate schools.
-It also accepted the financial recommendations in full, which led to increased funds to the sector and establishment of Australian Universities Commission (AUC) and the conclusion that the Commonwealth Government should accept greater responsibility for the States' universities.
+It also accepted the financial recommendations in full, which led to increased funds to the sector, the establishment of the Australian Universities Commission (AUC) and the conclusion that the Commonwealth Government should accept greater responsibility for the States' universities.

-In 1958 Monash University was established.
-States Grants (Universities) Act 1958 allocated funding to States for capital and recurrent expenditure in universities for the triennial 1958 to 1960.
-In 1959 the Australian Universities Commission Act 1959 established the AUC as a statutory body to advise the Commonwealth Government on university matters.
+In 1958, Monash University was established.
+The States Grants (Universities) Act 1958 allocated funding to States for capital and recurrent expenditure in universities for the triennial 1958 to 1960.
+In 1959, the Australian Universities Commission Act of 1959 established the AUC as a statutory body to advise the Commonwealth Government on university matters.
 Between 1958 and 1960 there was more than a 13% annual increase in university enrolments.
-By 1960 there were 53,000 students in ten universities.
-There was a spate of universities established in the 1960s and 70s: Macquarie University (1964), La Trobe University (1964), the University of Newcastle (1965), Flinders University (1966), James Cook University (1970), Griffith University (1971), Deakin University (1974), Murdoch University (1975), and the University of Wollongong (1975).
+By 1960, there were 53,000 students in ten universities.
+There were a spate of universities established in the 1960s and 70s: Macquarie University (1964), La Trobe University (1964), the University of Newcastle (1965), Flinders University (1966), James Cook University (1970), Griffith University (1971), Deakin University (1974), Murdoch University (1975), and the University of Wollongong (1975).
 By 1960, the number of students enrolled in Australian Universities had reached 53,000.
 By 1975 there were 148,000 students in 19 universities.

-After 1972

 Until 1973, university tuition was funded either through Commonwealth scholarships, which were based on merit, or through fees.
 Tertiary education in Australia was structured into three sectors: